dsccommunity/dsccommunity.org/content/community/committee.en.md

 **Gael** has been a long time contributor to the DevOps and automation field.
-Gael works as an cloud and automation consultant and makes many appearances on various conferences as a speaker where he passionately talks about DevOps and automation.
-This have awarded him Microsoft MVP for many years.
-Gael also organizing conferences and have been the main advocate for making the DSC Community separate from Microsoft.
+Gael works as an cloud and automation consultant and makes many appearances at various conferences as a speaker where he passionately talks about DevOps and automation.
+This has resulted in him being awarded as a Microsoft MVP for many years.
+Gael is also an organizer of multiple conferences and has been the primary advocate for separating the DSC Community from Microsoft to help it continue to flourish.

 ## The Decision Process